The 2006 R1200GS comes standard with Metzeler Tourance street knobby tires. And they are great tires, but of course you would expect nothing less from

 GS riders report that their Tourance tires last between 8,000 and 14,000 miles – depending on road conditions, riding style, and time off-road.
 Sooner or later, though, it’s going to be time for new shoes and a decision about where to buy the tires and how to get them mounted.
-For many riders this is a decision based on both an economics and shop skills.
+For many riders this is a decision based on

 So, do you buy tires and have them mounted by the experts at your favorite shop or BMW dealership, assuming of course that they have the tires in stock, which is painfully not the case all too often.
 Or, do you buy the tires online and have the shop mount them, or, gulp, do you try to mount them yourself?